 Needs, tastes, and other characteristics of different market segments should be different from each other.
 They should respond differently to the marketing efforts of the firm.

-Once you defined your target market, your company must be able to provide the products or services to that market segment.
+Once you define your target market, your company must be able to provide the products or services to that market segment.

 Process of Market Segmentation